Jewstlk/Djikstra-Obj-C-/README.md

 # How I compiled my code

-I used GNUStep to compile my code on Ubuntu:
+I used GNUStep to compile my code on Ubuntu: <br />
 $ gcc Graph.m main.m 'gnustep-config --objc-flags' 'gnustep-config --base-libs' -o output

 # How to run